Advanced Element Filtering ❺

 This indicates that the element should be displayed IF the weekday attribute is equal to today's weekday number, according the the visitor's local system clock.

-The constructions can be complex as they involve 3 combined syntaxes;
+The constructions are highly flexible but can be complex as they can involve 3 combined syntaxes;

 which returns today's weekday number 0 - 6.